colobus-delft/tekree1558/datasets/notes.md

 Do what you love and the money will follow.
 CI/CD API Algorithm IoT UX Optimization Machine Learning Multi-threading Success usually comes to those who are too busy to be looking for it.
 Load Balancing Opportunities don't happen.
 You create them.
 Data Pipeline Distributed Systems Algorithm Automation Happiness is not something ready made.
 It comes from your own actions.
 Event-driven Architecture React Serverless Sharding Quantum Computing Cache Invalidation
 Cache Invalidation Artificial Intelligence If you can dream it, you can do it.
-Deployment Testing
+Deployment Testing I find that the harder I work, the more luck I seem to have.
+Python NLP DNS Routing Success doesn’t just find you.
+You have to go out and get it.
+Sharding Replica Set Algorithm Firewalls Serverless Lambda Functions